PORTAL-CEOS/ANHALYZE/README.md

 #### No-autodownload option:

-If there is no mask available, `AnhaDataset` will attempt to download the default mask.
+`Anhalize` will first try to find your own mask, if none is provided, it will attempt to download the default mask and use that.
 If you don't want this behaviour then edit the configuration file  `package_data.toml`, located in `<package root path>/anhalyze/config/`.
 In the `[mask]` section, change variable `autodownload_file` from 'true' to 'false'.
 This will prevent the file to be downloaded.
 If you don't provide a valid mask alternative, the code will return an error message.
+This assumes the default mask has not been downloaded already.
+If that is the case, you will need to delete it manually.

 -----
 ## Version History